Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Experiments

 \subsection{Comparison Against Baselines}

-\textbf{Qualitative evaluation.} Qualitative comparison with baselines are demonstrated in Figure \ref{fig:qualitative comparison with baselines}.
-The results produced by pix2pix \cite{isola2017image} all have obvious artifacts.
-Facial features are all suffer from shape distortion to a degree, especially the facial and ear contours on the first and fifth rows.
-CycleGAN \cite{CycleGAN2017} produces the most similar face with the reference, but its results are blurry and unpleasing.
+\textbf{Qualitative evaluation.} Qualitative comparison with baselines are demonstrated in Figure~\ref{fig:qualitative comparison with baselines}.
+The results produced by pix2pix~\cite{isola2017image} all have obvious artifacts.
+All facial features suffer from shape distortion to a degree, especially the facial and ear contours on the first and fifth rows.
+CycleGAN~\cite{zhu2017unpaired} produces the most similar face with the reference, but its results are blurry and unpleasing.
 There are two or more visible spots in the area of hair.
-The contours of face images generated by DRIT \cite{DRIT} are aligned with the ir lines of the input sketches, which notably deteriorate the image quality.
-MUNIT \cite{huang2018munit} could produces relatively visually realistic and qualitatively consistent results. however, they are more like oil paintings rather than photos.
+The contours of face images generated by DRIT~\cite{lee2020drit++} are aligned with their lines of the input sketches, which notably deteriorate the image quality.
+MUNIT~\cite{huang2018munit} could produce relatively visually realistic and qualitatively consistent results. however, they are more like oil paintings rather than photos.

 Compared with baseline methods, our approach generates high-quality images.
 The generated human face images are more photo-realistic.
-The corresponding image can be recognised easily from a batch of mixed sketches, which means crucial components and drawing intention of original sketches like facial contours, hair styles are well-preserved in the synthesized images.
+The corresponding image can be recognized easily from a batch of mixed sketches, which means crucial components and drawing intention of original sketches like facial contours, hairstyles are well-preserved in the synthesized images.

-\textbf{Quantitative comparison.} Quantitative evaluation with baselines are shown in Table \ref{Quantitative comparison}.
-For PSNR and SSIM, CycleGAN \cite{CycleGAN2017} achieves the highest structural similarity, and our method ranks the second.
-For the task of sketch-to-image generation, similarity is not that important, since for most free-hand drawn sketches, there are no corresponding real face images as reference.
+\textbf{Quantitative comparison.} Quantitative evaluation with baselines is shown in Table~\ref{Quantitative comparison}.
+For PSNR and SSIM, CycleGAN~\cite{zhu2017unpaired} achieves the highest structural similarity, and our method ranks the second.
+For the task of sketch-to-image generation, the similarity is not that important, since there are no corresponding real face images as reference for most free-hand drawn sketches.
 What really matters is whether generated images are photo-realistic or not.